cetic/fadi/doc/REVERSEPROXY.md

 You should now be able to access Grafana through the domain name you have chosen: `http(s)://grafana.fadi.cetic.be`

-There are three services (Grafana, Nifi and JupyterHub) and the Traefik dashboard which have already been built with an `IngressRoute`.
+There are four services (Grafana, Nifi, JupyterHub and superset) and the Traefik dashboard which have already been built with an `IngressRoute`.
 You just have to activate them.
 If you want to build `IngressRoutes` for other services, you must add them in the [ingressroutes.yaml](https://github.com/cetic/helm-fadi/blob/master/templates/ingressroutes.yaml) file.
 E.g. for Grafana:

 ```
 {{- if .Values.grafana.traefikIngress.enabled -}}